mudita/MuditaOS/harmony_changelog.md

 ### Changed / Improved
 * Changed the refresh rate of the progress bar screen
-* Extended range of supported chargers.
+* Extended range of supported chargers
-* Changed order of options in Settings menu.
+* Changed order of options in Settings menu
+* Improved device stability with low quality USB cables

 ## [2.7.0 2024-05-20]